sandeep702/SansChef/README.md

 ### Open a Pull Request

 📜 License
-Distributed under the MIT License.
+Distributed under the
+# MIT License.
 See LICENSE for details.

 📬 Contact
-Sandeep Kmbz
+# Sandeep Kmbz : kamboz629@gmail.com
-GitHub
-Twitter